How Much is Wooden Flooring in 2025?

 Decoration

-A lot of people tend to get new hardwood flooring as part of a wider project that refurbishes a certain area of their home.
+A lot of people tend to get new hardwood flooring as part of a wider refurbishing project, with painting and decorating a key part of the process when renovating an entire room.

-For example, if you're spending money on installing stunning new hardwood flooring in your living room, why not spend a little more and have the entire room decorated with fresh paint and wallpaper, along with some new fixings or home accessories.
+For example, if you're spending money on installing stunning new hardwood flooring in your living room, why not spend a little more and hire a painter and decorator to apply fresh paint or wallpaper, along with some new home fixings.
 It's not that much extra to spend, and your space will be utterly transformed pretty much overnight.

 Some decorators will also charge around £70-£180 to remove any existing wallpaper from the walls before they can complete the new additions.